Respiratory surveillance report

 4.1 Influenza, RSV and COVID-19 care homes outbreaks

-Weekly number of confirmed influenza, RSV and COVID-19 outbreaks, by year and epidemiological week
+Weekly number of confirmed influenza, RSV and COVID-19 outbreaks, by epidemiological week

-Figure 4.1: Weekly number of confirmed influenza, RSV and COVID-19 outbreaks, by year and epidemiological week
+Figure 4.1: Weekly number of confirmed influenza, RSV and COVID-19 outbreaks, by epidemiological week

 5 Secondary care surveillance